-- 1. "Nineteenth-century Polish realist writing embodied a new spirit of social critique in the wake of failed national uprisings."
-Discuss with reference to TWO OR MORE literary works. - 2.
-"Late-nineteenth-century Polish prose writing focuses on symbols rather than realist description."
-Discuss with reference to TWO OR MORE literary works. - 3.
-"The philosophy of the late-nineteenth-century Positivist writers lent itself more to prose than to poetry."
-Discuss with reference to TWO OR MORE literary works. - 4.
-"Polish prose of the late nineteenth century focuses on society rather than the nation."
-Discuss with reference to TWO OR MORE works. - 5.
-"The Young Poland movement was essentially a new incarnation of Romanticism."
-Discuss with reference to ONE OR MORE texts and/or paintings. - 6.
-"The Young Poland movement was especially interested in the Polish village and countryside."
-Discuss with reference to ONE OR MORE texts and/or paintings. - 7.
-"Key works of the Young Poland movement are fundamentally critical of the movement itself."
-Discuss with reference to ONE OR MORE texts and/or paintings. - 8.
-"Stanisław Wyspiański's The Wedding exposes the fault lines running through Polish society in the late nineteenth century."
+1. "Nineteenth-century Polish realist writing embodied a new spirit of social critique in the wake of failed national uprisings."
+Discuss with reference to TWO OR MORE literary works.

+2. "Late-nineteenth-century Polish prose writing focuses on symbols rather than realist description."
+Discuss with reference to TWO OR MORE literary works.

+3. "Late-nineteenth-century Polish prose writing focuses in various ways on the relationship between the individual and society."
+Discuss with reference to TWO OR MORE texts.

+4. "Late-nineteenth-century Polish prose writing expresses deep pessimism about history, society, and the possibility of individual autonomy."
+Discuss with reference to TWO OR MORE works.

+5. "Late-nineteenth-century Polish prose writing often does not fit neatly under the label of 'Positivism'."
+Discuss with reference to TWO OR MORE texts

+6. "Stanisław Wyspiański's play Wesele mixes realism and symbolism in order to comment on Poland's past and present."
+Discuss.

+7. "The Young Poland movement was especially interested in the Polish village and countryside."
+Discuss with reference to Stanisław Wyspiański's Wesele.

+8. "Key works of the Young Poland movement are fundamentally critical of the movement itself."
+Discuss with reference to Stanisław Wyspiański's Wesele.

+9. "Stanisław Wyspiański's Wesele exposes the fault lines running through Polish society in the late nineteenth century."
+Discuss.

+10. "Stanisław Wyspiański's Wesele is both a social satire and a symbolic representation of the tragic dimension of Polish history."
 Discuss.